 Counting rahu's position in Rama's horoscope for the 25 th year, we say that it was in Libra at the time of proposed coronation.

 Dasharatha's birth star must either be in Libra or Aries, for he says about affliction by Sun also.

 Either by conjunction or opposition, the sun must be affecting his birth star.

 Rahu in gochara must be afflicting his star from Libra.

-His mother was put into extreme duress.
+His mother was put into extreme distress.